COVID-19: FASB Accounting Standards Delay

-- FASB proposes delaying the effective date of ASC 606, Revenue from Contracts with Customers, by one year for franchisors.
+- FASB votes to delay the effective date of ASC 606, Revenue from Contracts with Customers, by one year for franchisors.

 - FASB votes to amend the effective dates of ASC 842, Leases, by one year.